Davidalbort/app-shopping-cart/README.md

 ✅Displays a list of products coming from a JSON
 ✅Add a filter by category
 ✅Add a filter by price
-Make use of useContext to avoid passing unnecessary props.
+✅Make use of useContext to avoid passing unnecessary props.

 Cart: